tennisoctocat/zoom-backlighting/README.md

 # Reducing Zoom Backlighting
 ## Computer Vision Fall 2021

-The goal of this project is to mitigate the negative effects of back-lighting on videos or photos of people.
+The goal of this project is to mitigate the negative effects of backlighting on videos or photos of people.

 `Zoom_Backlight_Experiment.ipynb` contains the code I used to develop my pipeline and experiment with different methods.
 This is where the bulk of the code is.